2003 European heatwave: Italy

 The summer of 2003 was among the warmest in the preceding three centuries.
 The weather station of Catenanuova, in Sicily, had a monthly mean of 31.5 °C in July 2003, with an absolute maximum of 46.0 °C on 17 July, with monthly mean maximum temperatures of 36.0 °C, 38.9 °C and 38.0 °C in June, July, and August, respectively.

 On some days, the increase in power consumption, paired with a 800MW reduction of the electricity imported from France, itself coping with the heat wave, compelled the Italian power companies to set up rolling blackouts.
 Italy estimated that the number of heat wave related deaths was approximately 20,000.

 Germany

 In Germany, shipping could not navigate the Elbe or Danube, as a result of low water levels.
-Around 300 people — mostly elderly — died during the heatwave.
+Low water levels at the Rhine led to a reduction of cargo capacity by 70% to 80%.
+The drought also led to a reduction in agricultural production.
+Coal Power Plants and Nuclear Power Plants had to reduce their electricity production because they could not discharge cooling water into the rivers because of their already high water temperature.
+Together with the limited output of hydroelectric power stations, this led to a rise in electricity prices.

+Summer 2003 had an average temperature of 19.6 °C, the warmest in the recorded history of Germany.
+On 9 August temperatures rose to 40.2 °C in Karlsruhe and again on 13 August in Karlsruhe and Freiburg.
+The number of heat related deaths was estimated to be 9500.

 Switzerland

 Melting glaciers in the Alps caused avalanches and flash floods in Switzerland.
 A new nationwide record temperature of 41.5 °C was recorded in Grono, Graubünden.